"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 To request a refund, go to the WPForms support page and choose my account from the options.
 Describe the reasons or nature of your request and submit it.

-Thereafter, a support rep will respond to your request with the steps to get your money back.
+A support rep will respond to your request with the steps to get your money back.

 Gravity Forms